Becoming a Friend

 Becoming a Friend of The Auckland Project

 We would love to welcome you to The Auckland Project as a guest, and for you to leave as a Friend.
 Heritage and culture initiatives need passionate people, to help ensure they can be enjoyed for generations to come.

 If you enjoy your time with us, and it moves you to want to be involved to help us welcome more people to appreciate Bishop Auckland, well then we’ve done our job and we thank you.

 Why become a Friend of The Auckland Project?

 Wonderful question!
-By becoming a Friend of The Auckland Project you’ll get full, complimentary access to our sites, attractions, and exhibitions for one year.
+By becoming a Friend of The Auckland Project you’ll receive complimentary access to our sites and exhibitions during normal opening hours for one year.
 You’ll also receive invitations to special exclusive events for Friends; 10% discount in the Bishop's Kitchen, in our retail spaces, and when purchasing picnic hampers online; and behind-the-scenes updates on exhibitions, conservation work, and more.
 Essentially, you’re giving yourself an unrivalled look into the history of Bishop Auckland and County Durham, and playing a vital role in its future.

 You’ll be joining a wonderful group of likeminded folk who genuinely care about this beautiful area, its history, and its people.
 On top of helping to ensure that the stunning collections and buildings in The Auckland Project are conserved for future generations, our Friends mean that we can continue to create new jobs and opportunities.